gravitational/.github/SECURITY.md

 ### Reporting a Vulnerability

+If you have a novel security vulnerability in Teleport or our products, please submit it [via our HackerOne program](https://hackerone.com/teleport)

-If you have any questions, please [contact us](security@goteleport.com).
-We are deeply grateful to researchers and our community who report issues so that we can coordinate a fix and responsible disclosure.
+If you have any questions, please [contact us](mailto:security@goteleport.com).
+We are deeply grateful to researchers and our community who report issues so that we can coordinate a fix and responsible disclosure to those affected.